DUI Lawyer Fairfax, VA

 If You Were Charged with a Felony DUI

-It is all the more urgent to contact a Fairfax, VA DUI lawyer if you have been charged with a felony.
+It is all the more urgent to contact our Fairfax DUI lawyer if you have been charged with a felony.
 A felony DUI conviction can substantially disrupt your life in many ways and can do so far into the future.
-Every case is different, and a Fairfax, VA DUI lawyer will examine yours closely to determine if and how law enforcement overstepped their legal bounds in any way as grounds for a dismissal of your charge.
-When a dismissal is not possible, a Fairfax, VA DUI lawyer may be able to negotiate a plea bargain for a lesser charge.
+Every case is different, and we will examine yours closely to determine if and how law enforcement overstepped their legal bounds in any way as grounds for a dismissal of your charge.
+When a dismissal is not possible, our attorney may be able to negotiate a plea bargain for a lesser charge.

 The Possible Consequences of a Felony DUI Conviction